-With MethodInterceptonAspect, the default advising mode is always non-semantic when the OnInvoke-Async(MethodInterceptionArgs) advice is not implemented by the aspect.
+With MethodInterceptionAspect, the default advising mode is always non-semantic when the OnInvoke-Async(MethodInterceptionArgs) advice is not implemented by the aspect.

-As you can see, the default mode is semantic even in situations where semantic advising is not available, where we believe semantic advising would be desirable.
+The default mode is always semantic, even in situations where semantic advising is not available.
 This design allows us to implement support for semantic advising in future versions of PostSharp without breaking backward compatibility.
 However, PostSharp will emit a build-time error if you try to use semantic advising on a method that is not supported.